Women in Venezuela: 21st century

-Even though, women's mobilization increased in Chávez's Venezuela, these women were not committing to a women's agenda as other feminist groups were doing in Latin America at that time.
-Some Venezuelan women were focused on the defence of Chavismo, and while they did challenge some aspects of women's subordination, they also rejected the idea of identifying with feminism.
-Feminists were seen as public militants with antifamily and men-hating attitudes that threatened the established social order.
-The degree to which this rejection still holds is unknown.
+In 2000, president of Venezuela Hugo Chávez appointed Adina Bastidas as vice-president, becoming the first woman to held that office.

 The crisis in Venezuela that occurred during the tenure of Chávez's successor Nicolás Maduro resulted with women becoming more reliant on discriminatory social policies of the government, making them more vulnerable if they opposed Maduro's government.

-Law
+Laws

-Marriage and the family
+Marriage and family

 Family law was overhauled in 1982.
 Cohabitation has increased in Venezuela since the 1990s.

 Representation

 In 1997, Article 144 of the Suffrage and Political Participation Organic Act established a 30% women quota in the lists of the parliamentary candidates.
 In 2000 the National Electoral Council suspended this article, declaring it unconstitutional because it violated the equality principle of the Article 21.
 The expected consequence of this suspension was parity and an increase of the quota to 50%, but this has not been the case due to poor implementations and no measures being taken for infringements of legislations.
 As of 2019, 38 out of 165 deputies elected to the National Assembly are women.
 The number of ministries led by female politicians has decreased, compared to Chávez's final cabinet, from 39% to 24%.
 The Supreme Tribunal with 32 appointed judges (16 women and 16 men) is the only institution in Venezuela that presents parity of gender in its members.
 At the community level women are increasingly present, which is crucial in the empowerment of lower-class barrio women.
 Nonetheless, these female leaders of communal councils have reported that their presence is ignored at the higher levels and they are being excluded from political opportunities.